Curriculum vitae

-In English, a curriculum vitae (/...ˈviːtaɪ, -ˈwiːtaɪ, -ˈvaɪtiː/, Latin for "course of life", often shortened to CV) is a short written summary of a person's career, qualifications, and education.
-This is the most common usage in both North American and British English.
-In North America (but not elsewhere), the term résumé (also spelled resume) is a common synonym for CV in the sense of a short career summary.
+In English, a curriculum vitae (/...ˈviːtaɪ, -ˈwiːtaɪ, -ˈvaɪtiː/, Latin for 'course of life', often shortened to CV) is a short written summary of a person's career, qualifications, and education.
+This is the most common usage in British English.
+In North America, the term résumé (also spelled resume) is used, referring to a short career summary.

 The term curriculum vitae and its abbreviation, CV, are also used especially in academia to refer to extensive or even complete summaries of a person's career, qualifications, and education, including publications and other information.
 This has caused the widespread misconception that it is incorrect to refer to short CVs as CVs in American English and that short CVs should be called résumés, but this is not supported by the usage recorded in American dictionaries.
 For example, the University of California, Davis notes that "[i]n the United States and Canada, CV and resume are sometimes used interchangeably" while describing the common distinction made in North-American academia between the use of these terms to refer to documents with different contents and lengths.

 In many countries, a short CV is typically the first information that a potential employer receives from a job-seeker, and CVs are typically used to screen applicants, often followed by an interview.
 CVs may also be requested for applicants to postsecondary programs, scholarships, grants, and bursaries.
 In the 2010s it became popular for applicants to provide an electronic version of their CV to employers by email, through an employment website, or published on a job-oriented social-networking service such as LinkedIn.

+In the United States, both a CV and resume represent experiences and skills and are used in application processes, but they serve different purposes.
+A CV presents a full history of academic accomplishments, while a resume provides a concise summary of qualifications.
+Both are tailored for specific positions, with CVs typically required for academic positions and resumes needed otherwise.
+In the U.S., most employers use resumes for non-academic positions, which are one or two page summaries of experience, education, and skills.
+Employers rarely spend more than a few minutes reviewing a resume, so successful resumes are concise with enough white space to make them easy to scan.
+A CV, by contrast, is a longer synopsis of educational and academic background as well as teaching and research experience, publications, awards, presentations, honors, and additional details.